 “Preventing a social media storm is much simpler than containing one.”

-With the platforms’ potential to have posts go viral in a heartbeat, it's always worth sitting tight for a moment to double check that your post ticks all the boxes and that it does not include anything that might kick up a storm.
+With the platforms’ potential to have posts go viral in a heartbeat, it's always worth sitting tight for a moment to double check that your post ticks all the boxes and that it doesn't include anything that might kick up a storm.
 After all, preventing a social media outburst is much simpler than containing one.

 Social media is a bit of an odd duck in that it's essentially a very lively, round-the-clock conversation between billions of users worldwide and anyone can take part.
 While there are plenty of opportunities for brands to join the conversation and foster a deeper connection with their audience, they need to find ways to get their message heard in a rather rowdy marketplace.
 Moreover, as the internet has given prospects the power to speak their truths, their opinions and whims can make or break your brand’s reputation.